drpicox/david-rodenas.com/_notes/cuda.md

 common memory is too slow.
 Used correctly, in the correct app, it can speed up a program 100 times just spending 80€ in a GPU.
-If more power is required, better GPUs can be adquired, or more GPUs can be used simultaneously.
+If more power is required, better GPUs can be acquired, or more GPUs can be used simultaneously.

 ```c